Max Goof: House of Mouse

 In the television series House of Mouse, Max is still a teenager (although considerably older than in A Goofy Movie) and works as the parking valet for the club, and appears to be most level-headed and calm of all the club's employees.
 However, this may be because his duties are not nearly as important as some of the others, and his inclusions are just to help out the rest of the cast.
 Yet, in episodes that revolve around him or Goofy, his insecurities and personal flaws are much more noticeable and intentional.

-In the episode "Goofy for a Day", after Max says that she thinks that Goofy's waiter job is not as important as Mickey and Donald's, Goofy challenges Max to be a waiter for a day.
+In the episode "Goofy for a Day", after Max says that he thinks that Goofy's waiter job is not as important as Mickey and Donald's, Goofy challenges Max to be a waiter for a day.
 After seeing how hard it is to wait on tables and keep customers happy, Max finally sees the value of his father's work.

 In "Max's New Car", he wants to get a car, but his father feels that he is not ready for one yet because driving is a big responsibility.

 In "Max's Embarrassing Date", Max is off work and on a date with Roxanne at the House of Mouse.
-While all the main Disney cast (Mickey, Minnie, Donald and Daisy) attempted to keep Goofy away from the two so as to not embarrass Max in front of Roxanne, they ended up embarrassing him themselves until Goofy finally cuts in to give Max and Roxanne some privacy for the night.
+While all the main Disney cast (Mickey, Minnie, Donald and Daisy) attempted to keep Goofy away from the two so as to not embarrass Max in front of Roxanne, they ended up embarrassing him themselves, albeit even worse than Goofy would have, until Max speaks up to them and Goofy finally cuts in to stop the embarrassment from going any further and give Max and Roxanne some privacy for the night.

 Max makes a cameo appearance in the direct-to-video film Mickey's House of Villains when the villains are entering the House of Mouse.

 Mickey's Once Upon a Christmas

 In the Mickey's Once Upon a Christmas segment "A Very Goofy Christmas", Max goes bicycling into the mall with Goofy to mail his letter to Santa Claus.
 When Pete tells Max that Santa does not exist, Goofy goes out of his way to try and prove him wrong.
-However, after staying up all night with no luck, Goofy is filled with disappointment, leaving it to Max to cheer his father.
-In the end, Santa finally arrives to the joyful awe and wonderment of Goofy and Max.
+This causes a rift between Goofy and Max, especially after the former impersonated Santa during a Christmas party.
+After Goofy's attempts to prove Santa's existence fail, he becomes deeply disillusioned.
+To cheer his heartbroken father up, Max decides to impersonate Santa himself.
+In the end, the real Santa finally arrives, to the joyful awe and wonderment of Goofy and Max, which in turn proves Pete wrong all along.